d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/approx-training.md

 $$ \prod_{t=1}^{T} \prod_{-m \leq j \leq m,\ j \neq 0} P(D=1\mid w^{(t)}, w^{(t+j)}).$$

 However, the events included in the model only consider positive examples.
 In this case, only when all the word vectors are equal and their values approach infinity can the joint probability above be maximized to 1.
 Obviously, such word vectors are meaningless.
 Negative sampling makes the objective function more meaningful by sampling with an addition of negative examples.
-Assume that event $P$ occurs when context word $w_o$ appears in the context window of central target word $w_c$, and we sample $K$ words that do not appear in the context window according to the distribution $P(w)$ to act as noise words.
-We assume the event for noise word $w_k$($k=1, \ldots, K$) to not appear in the context window of central target word $w_c$ is $N_k$.
+Assume that event $P$ occurs when context word $w_o$ appears in the context window of center word $w_c$, and we sample $K$ words that do not appear in the context window according to the distribution $P(w)$ to act as noise words.
+We assume the event for noise word $w_k$($k=1, \ldots, K$) to not appear in the context window of center word $w_c$ is $N_k$.
 Suppose that events $P$ and $N_1, \ldots, N_K$ for both positive and negative examples are independent of each other.
 By considering negative sampling, we can rewrite the joint probability above, which only considers the positive examples, as

 $$ \prod_{t=1}^{T} \prod_{-m \leq j \leq m,\ j \neq 0} P(w^{(t+j)} \mid w^{(t)}),$$